P

 Write an email to apologize for a delay.

-Result: an email full of "I'm really sorry" repeated three times, without concrete solution.
+Result: an email full of "I'm truly sorry" repeated three times, with no concrete solution.

 Prompt with our template:

 Write a professional apology email.
-I delivered the audit report 3 days late to my client Jean Martin, CFO at IndustriePlus.
-The impact: he couldn't present the results at Monday's management committee.
-Corrective action: the report is sent today with an additional executive summary not initially planned.
+I delivered the audit report 3 days late to my client Jean Martin, CFO at IndustriaPlus.
+The impact: he couldn't present the results at Monday's board meeting.
+Corrective action: the report is being sent today with an additional executive summary not originally planned.
 Solution-oriented tone.

 Result: an email that acknowledges the problem, measures its impact, and proposes a concrete solution with a bonus.